Skip to main content

 Loading data from a local source

-To load the client-side data (e.g., from a separate file), import that file/module in your component and pass its data to the Grid component:
+To load client-side data (e.g., from a separate file), import the data helper and pass its data to the Grid component:

 import { getData } from "./common/data";